sfiala2/498_NO2_Pred/manuscript.md

 However, it must be ensured that excessive epochs in proportion to the complexity of the model and the dataset is avoided as this could result in a situation wherein the model no longer tries to find a pattern among the data but rather simply memorises it.
 In such situations, the model overfits the data.
 We used a range of epochs between 350- 1000.

 Usually, training dataset is split into training and validation dataset to resolve the problem of overfitting if encountered.
 A validation dataset also allows for considerable improvements in model before the model is fit using the test data.
 A common practice is to split the training data in such a way that 80% of the data is used to train the model and 10-20% to validate.
 We used a 10-20% split.
-However, our bets performing neural network model did not use any validation data citing the limited number of datapoints available for the competition.
+However, our best performing neural network model did not use any validation data citing the limited number of datapoints available for the competition.

 Our neural networks achieved a RMSE values in the range of 2.92-6.6.
 The best performing neural network model is described in detail in the Results section of the report.